beyond88/woo-free-product-sample/readme.txt

 Capture compelling and real customer by giving capability to show default quantity.

-## 3 WAYS TO SET DEFAULT QUANTITIES

-**🔥 Set a global, storewide WooCommerce default quantity

-**🔥 Button for Simple and Variable Product both:** Give access to order variable product as a sample.
+🔥 Button for Simple and Variable Product both: Give access to order variable product as a sample.

 == Pro Features ==